 - Review your itinerary and assess your vaccination needs.

-- The pharmacist then contacts your physician to request prescriptions for the recommended vaccinations.
+- Contact your physician to request prescriptions for the recommended vaccinations.

-- The pharmacist will also counsel and have helpful tips on food and water safety, and avoiding mosquito bites.
+- Counsel and provide helpful tips on food and water safety, and avoiding mosquito bites.

 All consultations and administering of vaccines are done at the Wellspring – Shadeland location, the most centrally located Wellspring Pharmacy.
-To make an appointment, call Kristan Wilson, Pharm.D. at 317-355-9260.
-Appointments must be made at least four to six weeks in advance.
+To make an appointment, call Erin Weber, Pharm.D. at 317-355-6911.
+Appointments must be made at least six to eight weeks in advance.

 Community Health Pavilion Shadeland